 Eggs are one of the best sources of protein for dogs.
 They are easy to digest and offer a complete range of essential amino acids for dogs.
 Dogs love egg yolks - cooked or raw - so feed the entire egg, including egg shells.

 You might be concerned about the safety of feeding raw eggs.
 Much like consuming raw meat, dogs are equipped to handle bacteria like salmonella better than humans.
-This means that there is a very low risk of dogs getting sick from eating properly stored and handled raw egg white.
+This means that there is a very low risk of dogs getting sick from eating properly stored and handled raw eggs.

-Is it OK to feed raw eggs in my dog's food?
+Is it OK to add raw eggs to my dog's food?

 Is it better to feed raw eggs or cooked eggs?

 Either is fine.
 Cooked and raw eggs offer very similar nutrient profiles, so it comes down to a matter of preference.
-If you feed a raw diet, you may prefer to feed raw egg, but cooked eggs can also be used as a meal topper.
-Many pet owners like to toss their pup a boiled egg to play with and enjoy.
-Also feed raw eggshells as a nutrient boost.
+If you feed a raw diet, you may prefer to feed raw eggs, but cooked eggs can also be used as a meal topper.